Extreme Contractility and Torsional Compliance of Soft Ribbons under High Twist: Conclusion

-In conclusion, we characterized experimentally and modeled the torque and contractile response of a twisted ribbon in a crumpled state.
-The pre-crumpled state is quantitatively captured when solving the FvK equations.
-At large twist angle, the ribbon exhibits a crumpled state which cannot be capture from inextensible thin sheet theories.
+In conclusion, we characterized experimentally and modeled the torque and contractile response of a soft Hookean ribbon submitted to large twist.
+In a stretched helicoid regime, a nonlinear torsional model based on the FvK equations quantitatively captures the nonlinear evolution of the longitudinal strain and torque with the twist.
+At large twist angle, above a wrinkling threshold, the ribbon exhibits wrinkles and folds responsible for a significant deviation from the helicoid response.
 We identified two regimes depending on the tension.
-In a high-$T$ crumpled regime, the macroscopic response is dominated by the external work of the load which can be quantitatively capture by a Far from Threshold approach which neglects the contribution of the folds.
-In a low-$T$ crumpled regime, bending contributions originating from the localized curvatures strongly affect the torsional response but not the contraction.
-This behavior at low tension can be understood introducing the concept of asymptotic isometry where both stretching and localized bending are taken into account.
-More work is needed to connect global behavior with the local response as the proposed models for the crumpled states are still partially phenomenological.\\
+In a high-$T$ regime, the macroscopic response is dominated by the external work of the load which can be quantitatively capture by a Far from Threshold approach which neglects the contribution of the folds.
+In a low-$T$ regime, bending contributions originating from the localized curvatures strongly affects the torsional response but not the contraction.
+This behavior at low tension can be captured by an extra bending term in the energy.
+This low-$T$ is interesting because the ribbon exhibits an exceptionally large contratability which may be useful for actuation in MEMS or in artificial muscles.
+More work is however needed to connect the global behavior with the local response to go beyond a phenomenological modeling.\\